Victoria Viaduct

-Victoria Viaduct, originally known as the Victoria Bridge, is a stone arch rail viaduct spanning the River Wear about 1 mi south-east of Washington in North East England.
+Victoria Viaduct, originally known as the Victoria Bridge, is a stone arch rail viaduct spanning the River Wear about 1 mi south-east of Washington in the City of Sunderland North East England.
 It was built as part of the Durham Junction Railway under the supervision of Thomas Elliot Harrison.

 History and design

 The bridge was constructed as part of the Durham Junction Railway, which had been sanctioned by act of parliament in 1834; the act allowed for traffic tolls on a bridge over the Wear, including tolls for road and foot crossing.
 A 170 ft iron bridge suitable for passage by rail, foot and road vehicle was designed by John Green of Newcastle, but instead a stone arch bridge designed by James Walker was chosen.
 The contract to build the bridge was given to John Gibb & Son. of Aberdeen.

 The design was based upon the Alcántara Bridge in Spain.
 Construction began 17 March 1836 and was completed on 28 June 1838, the date of the coronation of Queen Victoria; as a result it was called 'Victoria Bridge'.
 The cost of construction was £40,338 5s.
 10d.

 The bridge is 810 ft 9 in in length and 23 ft 4 in in width, with a height above water level of the top point of the arches of approximately 120 ft It was constructed entirely of locally quarried Penshaw sandstone, excluding the quoins stones of the main arches, made of aberdeen granite.
 The viaduct carried a double track railway, and had a walkway on either side for pedestrians.